Understanding MCP Server Timeout Errors

 f"Query timed out after {timeout_seconds}s. "

-"Try narrowing your query or increasing the timeout."
+"Try narrowing your query with WHERE clauses or LIMIT, "

 )